mindwind/my-draft/note/english_phrases.md

 ## Laugh
 - LOL - Laugh Out Loud  大笑，哈哈
   The Yanks look like a group of sailors, lol.
-  LOL , famous last words Roma
+  LOL, famous last words Roma

 ## Level